Feature

 Encryption isn't enough on its own

+The same is true in both directions: a share someone can open, and a request someone can fill.
 Access controls are the layer between "encrypted and stored" and "actually secure for this specific situation."

 Email OTP verification